NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Activity |

-Funding decisions for 24/25 communicated to employer AP Leads by 15th April.
+Funding decisions for 26/27 communicated to employer via AP Leads by 28th April 2026.
 No changes to trainee names or application requests accepted after this date. |

 Process |

-Employer accepts funding offers and responds to funding conditions |
+Employer accepts funding offers and responds to funding conditions. |

 Responsible |